 Her other books are VANILLA GRASS, the touching story of a reclusive Vietnam Veteran with PTSD who rejoins society after reluctantly becoming the role model to a gang of delinquent teens.
 WHITE DUNES, a crime novel with gangsters and quirky characters was influenced by Leslie's admiration of Elmore Leonard's writing.
 Leslie's most recent manuscript, THE ANNIVERSARY BRACELET, is a dark psychological thriller.
 She will announce when it is about to be published.

 Leslie always wanted to be an author.
 She spent most of her childhood in Hollywood, CA, with her teacher mother, and novelist and screenwriter father, Irving Shulman.
 She attributes her love of writing to her father, whom she saw writing novels and movie scripts on his old-fashioned manual typewriter.
 During summer breaks from school, her family went to Palm Springs, CA, and lived all summer at the Villa Royale hotel.
-Some years, when they stayed in the desert year-round, Leslie and her sister attended school.
-In the family photograph taken at The Villa Royale, Leslie is standing beside her father.
+Some years, when they stayed in the desert year-round, Leslie and her sister attended elementary school.
+In the family photograph above taken at The Villa Royale, Leslie is standing beside her father.

-When Leslie writes, she becomes so engrossed in her characters’ lives that she sees them in her mind and hears their conversations.
+When Leslie writes, she becomes so engrossed in her characters’ lives she sees them in her mind and hears their conversations.
 She wants you to know she pens stories that come from her heart.
 Leslie often draws upon lessons she has learned from her life's challenges.
-Except for her current unpublished novel, Leslie's books emphasize themes of kindness, compassion, personal growth, and the importance of service to others.
+Except for her current unpublished novel, Leslie's books include themes of kindness, compassion, personal growth, and the importance of service to others.
 She wants her readers to feel uplifted and inspired, to come away with something of value, in addition to being entertained.

 Leslie Bratspis Author